DezSquid/Brainrot-RNG/README.md

 Just like Sol's RNG but better

 ## If you would like to make the python file into an EXE file run this command
+Note: You need to have python and PyInstaller installed

 ### Command
 ```
-# You need to have python and PyInstaller installed
 python3.12 -m PyInstaller Brainrot.py
 ```